-A typical landlord insurance policy might include coverage against property damage, liability insurance in case of a tenant lawsuit, medical expense coverage if someone is injured on your property and rental reimbursement in the event you can’t find paying tenants because of property damage.
+A typical landlord insurance policy might include coverage against property damage, liability against tenant lawsuits, medical expense coverage if someone is injured on your property and rental reimbursement in the event you can’t find paying tenants because of property damage.
 Some policies let you pay to add other forms of insurance protection.
 These could cover the contents of the unit if you’re renting out a furnished apartment, for example.

 Who Needs Landlord Insurance?

 If you own a rental property, some form of liability insurance and property insurance is probably advisable.
-Before you decide on landlord insurance, check out the details of your homeowners insurance policy (you have one of those, right?).
-Your homeowners insurance might already provide sufficient coverage for property damage, but it’s worth finding out whether you have liability insurance, too.
+Before you decide on landlord insurance, check out the details of your homeowners’ insurance policy.
+This might already provide sufficient coverage for property damage, but it’s worth finding out whether you have liability insurance, too.

-You could even be responsible for medical bills that your tenants rack up due to, say, slipping on a stairway that wasn’t up to code or breathing mold you didn’t realize was present in the unit.
-Even property owners with the best of intentions can run into financial trouble related to liability.
-However, you can buy liability insurance or umbrella insurance as a stand-alone policy – you don’t need to get it through a landlord insurance policy.
+You could even be responsible for medical bills that your tenants rack up due to, say, slipping on a stairway that wasn’t up to code or breathing in mold you didn’t realize was present in the unit.
+Even property owners with the best intentions can run into financial trouble related to liability.
+However, you can buy liability insurance or umbrella insurance as a stand-alone policy.
+This would make it so you don’t need to get it through a landlord insurance policy.

-You might find that a combination of your existing homeowners insurance and an additional liability insurance policy provides sufficient coverage.
+You might find that a combination of your existing homeowners’ insurance and an additional liability insurance policy provides sufficient coverage.
 However, opting out of landlord insurance means opting out of extras like “loss of income” protection that will pay you the value of the monthly rent on your property in the event that your rental property can’t be inhabited.